INFOSYS221-2021/lab-03-mdm/README.md

 END when count is complete

 Version 2
-`
-   GET integer value
+1. GET integer value

-IF integer value smaller than 0
+2.IF integer value smaller than 0

-SET integer value to multiply by -1
+3.SET integer value to multiply by -1

-   END IF
+   ENDIF

-FOR every digit in the integer value
+4.FOR every digit in the integer value
    COUNT digits

-END when count is complete`
+5.END when count is complete`